-- Q. I don't walk my dog near a creek or river.
-How does my dog's waste get there? - A. When it rains, pet waste and other pollutants (solvents, oils, etc.) are carried into the storm drains which discharge into local waterways. - Q. Why doesn't the sewage treatment plant clean this water before it reaches the river? - A. Sewage treatment plants only process waste water from indoor plumbing.
-Sewage treatment plants do not treat rain water. - Q. Other animals such as squirrels, rabbits and birds already "use the facilities" outdoors as their bathroom.
-Why should I worry about my pet? - A. Pet populations are concentrated in urban areas.
-The waste from all these pets is not adequately or naturally absorbed into the environment. - Q. Should I pick up the pet waste in my own yard? - A. Yes, definitely.
-During a rain storm pet waste contaminants get washed out of your yard and into the storm water collection system causing pollution in local streams.
+Q. I don't walk my dog near a creek or river.
+How does my dog's waste get there?

+A. When it rains, pet waste is washed into storm drains which discharge into local streams.

+Q. Why doesn't the sewage treatment plant clean this water before it reaches the river?

+A. Sewage treatment plants only process waste water from indoor plumbing.
+Sewage treatment plants do not treat rain water.

+Q. Other animals such as squirrels, rabbits and birds already "use the facilities" out-doors as their bathroom.
+Why should I worry about my pet?

+A. Pet populations are concentrated in urban areas.
+The waste from all these pets is not adequately absorbed into the environment.

+Q. Should I pick up the pet waste in my own yard?

+A. Yes, definitely.
+During a rain storm pet waste contaminants get washed out of your yard and into the storm drain system causing pollution in local streams.
 When pet waste is not removed, it leaves a large quantity of nutrients that can burn out grasses by overfeeding them, creating a spotty looking yard.
 Pet waste can also attract rats and other vermin.